aellerton/gilt-python/README.md

 Coming soon: Pypi and pip installation!

+## Status

+I've given the current release the version "0.7.1":

+    >>> import gilt
+    >>> gilt.__version__
+    '0.7.1'

+This is intended to convey "coming along, some weaknesses, but works".
+Hope that comes through ;)

+Next scheduled work:

+- change rest decorator to a subclass
+- some general cleanups
+- put on pypi

 ## Getting Started

 Before you run any sample you'll need an API key.
 These are free at the [Gilt developer website](https://dev.gilt.com/user/register).
 While there, [browse the API documentation](https://dev.gilt.com/page/gilt-public-apis).